alexgurr/react-coding-challenges/README.md

 - For beginners looking for a fun way to learn React

 &nbsp;
-# How Do They Work?
+# How do they work?
 The scaffolding is done for you.
 Simply run `yarn` in any of the directories to start the application.
 Each application has a README with its requirements.

 Some might require connection to external APIs, but all information will be provided in the inididual challenge readmes.